-Added to this, the text for each species describes particular features to look out for, such as hair texture, hairs on the legs (tibia), face length and so on.
-There are also features you can look for beneath a microscope, and finally, a brief written description of range, habitat, food plants, particular behaviours, such as nesting preference, and finally whether the bumble bee is prone to any parasites.
+There is also a brief written description of range, habitat, food plants, particular behaviours, such as nesting preference, and finally whether the bumble bee is prone to any parasites.

 To help further with identification, the guide contains a chapter about mimicry, showing photographs of insects that appear to mimic bumble bees, and useful notes about distinguishing bumble bees from other insects.

 For the serious student, there is an identification key to male and female bumble bees, with photographs of particular features, such as eyes, tibia hair, antennae etc.

 On top of the information described, there are chapters covering distribution and diversity, interaction with plants, and an interesting bumble bee forage guide by ecoregion.
 This covers important forage plants for north American bumble bees in the boreal forests, tundra/taiga, north west forested mountains, marine west coast forest, eastern temperate forest, great plains, North American deserts and southern semi arid highlands and Mediterranean California.

 There is some information about attracting bumble bees, and a brief explanation for their declines.